KumarAmitt/Alice-in-Wonderland/GameDesignDocument.md

 ### Scoring System

 - By touching every frog a player gets `10` points.
-- With the bite of each insect a player looses `1` life.
+- With the bite of each insect a player loses `1` life.
-- A player can view self score along with the top 10 scorers at Leader Board.
+- A player can view self-score along with the top 10 scorers at Leader Board.

 ## Characters